VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   query at `-datasource.url` and returns the first result.
 - `queryEscape` - escapes the input string, so it can be safely put inside [query arg](https://en.wikipedia.org/wiki/Percent-encoding) part of URL.
 - `quotesEscape` - escapes the input string, so it can be safely embedded into JSON string.
-- `reReplaceAll regex repl` - replaces all the occurences of the `regex` in input string with the `repl`.
+- `reReplaceAll regex repl` - replaces all the occurrences of the `regex` in input string with the `repl`.
 - `safeHtml` - marks the input string as safe to use in HTML context without the need to html-escape it.
 - `sortByLabel name` - sorts the input query results by the label with the given `name`.
 - `stripDomain` - leaves the first part of the domain.
 For example, `foo.bar.baz` is converted to `foo`.